jehna/putrats.com/README.md

 ## Licensing

-The code in this project (including Bootstrap and it Supeman theme) is licensed under MIT license (see LICENSE-MIT file).
+The code in this project (including Bootstrap and Bootswatch theme) is licensed under MIT license (see LICENSE-MIT file).

 The content (comics, comic images, texts in `comics/*.json` files) is licensed under a Creative Commons Attribution-NonCommercial 2.5 License (see LICENSE-CC file).